ishaanv/enron-sentiment-analysis-paper/enron_sentiment_pagerank.md

     Social networks sites, in particular, are defined as web services where people can (1) construct a public or semipublic profile within a bounded system, (2) define a list of users with whom they establish a connection, and (3) view their list of connections and those made by the others within the system [13].

 ##### Sentiment Analysis
-// TODO just some history about sentiment analysis Sentiment analysis (SA) has been one of the most active research areas in natural language processing (NLP)[^lui].
+// TODO just some history about sentiment analysis  air Sentiment analysis (SA) has been one of the most active research areas in natural language processing (NLP)[^lui].
 This is especially true given the rise in popularity and success of artificial neural networks in such tasks.
 The aim of sentiment analysis is to "define automatic tools able to extract subjective information in order to create structured and actionable knowledge."[^book].
 Polarity classification is a branch of SA which is concerned with extracting positive or negative sentiment from text.
 Long short term memory (LSTM) networks have excelled[^OAIPaper] in the NLP domain and many such trained networks have been open sourced to the public such as the sentiment neuron by OpenAI[^sentneu].